it-gro/hugo-theme-w3css-basic/README.md

 * do not show a comment counter on the Disqus Button
 * review result e.g. with [Firefox Lightbeam by Mozilla](https://addons.mozilla.org/en-GB/firefox/addon/lightbeam/)

-All of the above ist done in `config.toml`
+All of the above is done in `config.toml`

 ```toml
 googleAnalytics = ""